PrairieLearn/PrairieLearn/docs/installingLocal.md

 The description at the start of this page suggests manually stopping and restarting PrairieLearn after you have edited any JavaScript files.
 You can alternatively use the `nodemon` package to watch for changes to code and auto-restart PrairieLearn.
 Two different ways to do this are:

-* Run PrairieLearn as described at the start of this page, but replace `node server` with `make start-nodemon`.
+* Run PrairieLearn as described at the start of this page, but replace `make start` with `make start-nodemon`.

 * Run PrairieLearn automatically in the container and pass the `-e NODEMON=true` environment variable: